Mental Health Advocate

 Mental health, depression and suicide are all the chatter following Kate Spade’s death.
 In honor of that, I am updating a post from 2012 that talks about assisting friends and loved ones with a mental illness.
 It doesn’t have to be complicated or time consuming.
 Just a few minutes out of your week could make the difference in someone’s life.
-Let’s all make it a point to actively support and advocate for people with mental health issues.
+Let’s all make it a point to actively Advocate for Persons with Mental Health Issues.

 If you want to help with mental health advocacy, here are some resources for you to check out.